pcwii/usb-music/README.md

 # <img src='/images/usbmusic.png' card_color='#40DBB0' width='50' height='50' style='vertical-align:bottom'/> USB Music
-Play Music from a USB device with Mycroft.ai
+Play Music from local sources (usb, smb, local path) with Mycroft.ai

 ## About
 Play local music by inserting a USB drive into your Mycroft device.
 Upon Inserting a USB Device Mycroft will scan the device for MP3 music and add it to a temporary library that you can play.
+USB music ca
 ## AutoPlay
-If autoplay is enabled in the websettings then the usb music will begin playing imediatly when inserted.
+If AutoPlay is enabled in the websettings then the USB music will begin playing immediately when inserted.
-Unplugging the usb will automatically stop and unmount the device.
+Unplugging the usb will automatically stop and unmount the USB device.
+AutoPlay only functions with USB sources, not SMB or Local Path.
 # <img src='/images/settings.png' card_color='#40DBB0' width='355' height='190' style='vertical-align:bottom'/>
 ## Command Examples
 * "play the artist elvis Presley"
 * "play all shook up"
 * "play the song blue suede shoes"
 * "play the album appeal to reason"
-* "get network music"
+* "update network library"
+* "update local library"
-* "show music library"
+* "update usb library"

 ## Credits